Sunbird-inQuiry/Community/learn/product-and-developer-guide/question-and-question-set-service/README.md

 * In this operation, logical delete operation is performed on the question asset.
 The asset status changed from Live to Retired.
 * This operation can be performed on question asset having any status (e.g: Draft, Review)
 * The Question asset having the status Retired can't be discovered for consumption/adoption.

+**Copy:**

+* Question asset having visibility other than Parent can be copied with question copy API.
+* Question asset having visibility Parent cannot be copied individually and must be copied as part of questionSet copy.
+* New asset status will be set as Draft.
+* Fields "createdBy" and "createdFor" are mandatory and must be provided in the request.
+* Any metadata field provided in the request will be updated in the metadata of the new asset.

 **QuestionSet Lifecycle:**